azrazainol/PySpark_Cassandra/README.md

 ### Add .py Script in PuTTy

 After the database is created in Cassandra, the PySpark script is created and run in HDFS using PuTTy.
-The .py script is explained below

 ### Load Libraries

 The first part of the code is to load the libraries.
 The libraries used are all from `pyspark.sql`.
-This library is used to connect Python with Spark
+This library is used to connect Python with Spark.

 ```python
 from pyspark.sql import SparkSession